April 3, 2020

 7. Moisture issues?
 Start by checking your system drains.

-Be sure to do a normal check on the numerous drains located throughout your compressed air system or consider some automated electronic drains or energy efficient zero air loss drains that Zorn Compressor can help provide you with.
+Be sure to do a normal check on the numerous drains located throughout your compressed air system.
+Or consider some automated electronic drains or energy efficient, zero air loss drains.
+Zorn Compressor can help provide you with these efficient drains to save energy, resources, and cost in the long run.

 Our service department is located out of seven brick and mortar locations throughout both Wisconsin and Illinois to help keep your system running whether it be through emergency service or a maintenance program tailored to your specific system.
 If you need additional service or support, our compressed air experts look forward to meeting you to discuss your equipment and needs.
 Please call (262) 695-7000 or reach out at zornair.com for more information.